-C. Reporting of artificial intellgence prediction model
+D. Reporting of artificial intelligence prediction model

 In order to obtain a set of guidelines for the use of predictive machine learning models, it is essential to build regular reports on the quality of predictions.
-In the context of clinical experiments, W. Luo et al. published a rulebook for AI model development [9].
+In the context of clinical experiments, W. Luo et al. published a rulebook for AI model development [13].

-- P. Henderson et al. present a systematic reporting of the energy and carbon footprints of machine learning.
-The authors' goal is to adapt an efficient reinforcement learning strategy and explain the reinforcement learning events [10]. - L.M.
-Stevens et al. present a recommendation for transparent and structured reporting of Machine Learning (ML) analysis results specifically directed at clinical researchers [11].
-Their goal is to convince many clinicians and researchers who are not yet familiar with evaluating and interpreting ML analyses. - D.P.
+P. Henderson et al. present a systematic reporting of the energy and carbon footprints of machine learning.
+The authors' goal is to adapt an efficient reinforcement learning strategy and explain the reinforcement learning events [14].
+Events from the environment are associated with their evaluation and recorded.
+The report traces the life cycle of the AI model.

+L.M.
+Stevens et al. present a recommendation for transparent and structured reporting of Machine Learning (ML) analysis results specifically directed at clinical researchers [15].
+Their goal is to convince many clinicians and researchers who are not yet familiar with evaluating and interpreting ML analyses.
+The model provides evaluation measures that offer a means of comparison between models and underlying strategies.

+D.P.
 Dos Santos et al. take a similar approach to the analysis of radiological images.
 Their quality is uneven and it becomes difficult to provide a reproducible analysis approach.
 It then becomes essential to build reports to explain the state of the AI model that led to certain predictions.
-The authors explain how to structure to help build a post analysis explanation [12].
+The authors explain how to structure to help build a post analysis explanation [16].